 N. Payment for Purchases

-All payments to vendors and service providers shall be made by the Finance Department except for those made by purchasing card.
-Payment by electronic means (either direct deposit-such as "ACH" or "Electronic Funds Transfer"-or purchasing card) shall be the default method of payment.
 All payments to vendors and service providers shall be made either by purchasing card (in accordance with this Policy) or by one of the City's other methods of payment (in accordance with the City's Disbursements Policy).